MetPX/sarracenia/doc/source.rst

 post and receive operations.
 Note that the use of built-in facilities of AMQP (headers) is done to explicitly be as efficient as possible.
-As an extreme example, including encoded XML into messages will not affect performance slightly, it will slow processing by orders of magnitude that one will not be able to compensate for with multiple instances (the penaly is simply too large to overcome.)
+As an extreme example, including encoded XML into messages will not affect performance slightly, it will slow processing by orders of magnitude that one will not be able to compensate for with multiple instances (the penalty is simply too large to overcome.)

 Consider, for example, Common Alerting Protocol (CAP) messages for weather alerts.
 These alerts routinely exceed 100 KBytes in size, wheras a sarracenia message is on the order of 200 bytes.
 The sarracenia messages